redpesk-common/canbus-binding/README.md

 You can find this package in your build environment, using docker SDK recommended setup the file is */xdt/build/tmp/deploy/rpm/<your-target-arch>/*.

-Using Renesas RCar Gen2, Porter board, you have to copy the file like this if your board is connected to your network and you know its IP address:
+After a successful bitbake build and using Renesas RCar Gen2, Porter, you have to copy the file if your board is connected to your network and you know its IP address:

 ```bash
 $ scp /xdt/build/tmp/deploy/rpm/cortex15hf_neon/libafbwsc-dev-1.0-r0.cortexa15hf_neon.rpm root@<target_IP>:~